latchbio/latch/docs/source/tutorials/rnaseq.md

 # A Bulk RNA-seq Pipeline for Count Matrix Generation

 RNA-seq has become a ubiquitous tool for gaining insight into the transcriptomes of diverse organisms.
-Bulk RNA-seq is uniquely exciting as it allows us to understand the transcriptome of cells beyond the scope of single cells.
+Bulk RNA-seq examines the mRNA present in a population of cells.

-In this tutorial, we will look at a Bulk RNA-sequencing pipeline that ingests FastQ samples and return count matrices built with the Latch SDK.
+In this tutorial, we will use the Latch SDK to deploy a Bulk RNA-sequencing pipeline that takes as input FastQ files and automatically trims reads and generates count matrices.

 ## Prerequisites:
 * Install the Latch SDK.
-* Understand basic concepts of a workflow through our Quickstart and Authoring your Own Workflow.
+* Understand basic concepts of a workflow through our [Quickstart](../getting_started/quick_start.md) and [Authoring your Own Workflow](../getting_started/authoring_your_workflow.md).

 ## What You Will Learn

 Bioinformatics workflows often deal with performing operations and passing around large files.
 Using RNA-seq as an example, this tutorial will focus on highlighting the following key concepts:
 * How to run a task in parallel over a list of files using `map_task`
-* How to pass around files with metadata
+* Hown to handle files with metadata
 * How to use `file_glob` to conviently put a list of output files into a directory
 * How to write a task to coalesce outputs from a map task

-To follow along, view source code [here](https://github.com/latch-verified/bulk-rnaseq).
+To follow along, view source code [here](https://github.com/latch-verified/bulk-rnaseq/releases/tag/v0.0.317).

 ---